Air Bud: Seventh Inning Fetch: Release

-Air Bud: Seventh Inning Fetch was released directly to DVD and VHS on June 18, 2002 by Walt Disney Home Entertainment.
+Air Bud: Seventh Inning Fetch was released directly to DVD and VHS on June 18, 2002 by Buena Vista Home Entertainment.
 It was reissued by Disney on DVD on June 16, 2008 in a double-pack alongside Air Bud: Spikes Back.
 Mill Creek Entertainment reissued the film on January 14, 2020 on a 2-disc boxset, also containing other Air Bud films owned by Air Bud Entertainment.

 All five Air Bud films, including Seventh Inning Fetch, arrived on Disney+ on October 1, 2023.

 Reception

 Common Sense Media praised the dogs as being "terrific", but complained that "the writing is weak, the plot is transparent, the characters are clichés, and the situations are ridiculous".
 Video Business said the film "is a lively outing filled with easily understood characters, colorful sets and costumes and a plot with very few complications".
 The Video Librarian said the film was "the runt of the litter" and was basically "ham-handed slapstick ... and all the bases are covered in this lightweight comedy, but in such formulaic fashion that we cannot recommend it".
 Film critic Scott Hettrick of The Los Angeles Times said the film "is a relatively weak installment, even within the confines of this lightweight live-action family series".